georglauterbach/uncore/documentation/content/kernel_structure.md

 └── hardware
 ```

 Some of these modules are so-called kernel core components.
 This is just a fancy way of saying that they are very important to the kernel's main functionality, and without them, the kernel would not work.
-Core components include (non-exhaustivly) `helper`, `processes`, `scheduling`, ...
+Core components include (non-exhaustively) `helper`, `processes`, `scheduling`, ...
 There are dedicated pages for every module: Each module is listed to the right of this text in a navigation menu.
 The interplay of all modules is somewhat obvious, and all modules have a rather concise name so everyone knows what their purpose is.

 ## The Boot Process

-_unCORE_ uses [multiboot2] and GRUP to easily circumvent the hassle of tediously writing our own lengthy boot code.
+_unCORE_ uses [multiboot2] and GRUB to easily circumvent the hassle of tediously writing our own lengthy boot code.

 [//]: # (Links)